 If you’re like we are, the lore and history of a stone always interests us.
 Did you know the ancient Greeks believed that topaz gave them strength?
 In Europe during the Renaissance (the period from the 1300s to the 1600s) people thought that topaz could break magic spells and dispel anger.
 And there’s more.

 For centuries, many people in India have believed that topaz worn above the heart assures long life, beauty, and intelligence.
 Wow!
 Who knew.

 The name for imperial topaz originated in nineteenth-century Russia.
 At the time, the Ural Mountains were topaz’s leading source, and the pink gemstone mined there was named to honor the Russian czar.
 Ownership of the gem was restricted to the royal family.
 That’s no longer true.
 We can all wear the topaz.

-To learn everything you need to know about citrine, here’s a link the the Gemological Society’s fact page.
+To learn everything you need to know about citrine and all birthstones, here’s a link the the Gemological Society’s fact page.
 What you will discover is this is a gorgeous stone, with unrivaled clarity and beautiful color as well as being able to be cut into unusual shapes.